(Image: Zen Buddha Silence by Marilyn Barbone.)

-- Low case: If oil prices languish below $60 for the next 3 to 5 years, then Ensco will be a survivor due to its large fleet, globally diverse customer base, industry leading customer satisfaction ratings, and well-capitalized position.
-Ensco is likely worth at least half of book value ($20 a share), which would be $10 a share, over 40% higher than today’s $7.11.
+- Low case: If oil prices languish below $60 (WTI) for the next 3 to 5 years, then Ensco will be a survivor, due to its large fleet, globally diverse customer base, industry leading performance, and well-capitalized position.
+In this scenario, Ensco is likely worth at least one-half of current book value (which is depressed) of $51.55.
+That’s $25.78, about 530% higher than today’s $8.70.

-- Mid case: If oil prices are in a range of $65 to $85 over the next 3 to 5 years—which is likely based on long-term supply and demand—then Ensco is probably worth at least current book value (which is depressed) of $51.55 a share, which is about 1,165% higher than today’s $7.11.
+- Mid case: If oil prices are in a range of $65 to $85 over the next 3 to 5 years—which is likely based on long-term supply and demand—then Ensco is probably worth at least current book value (which is depressed) of $51.55 a share, which is about 1,165% higher than today’s $8.70.